AdiistheGoat/fine_tuning/README.md

 - **Data preparation**: loading the dataset (`Q2_20230202_majority 1.csv`), preprocessing, label encoding, and splitting into train/test sets.
 - **Tokenization & Padding**:
   - Tokenized input text with Hugging Face’s T5 tokenizer.
-  - Applied **attention masks** to prevent padded tokens from influencing training.
+  - Applied **attention masks** to prevent tokens other than those associated with the labels to be used in the loss function
   - Used padding masks (`create_padding_mask`) for sequence alignment.
 - **LoRA Fine-Tuning**:
   - Implemented custom `LoRALayer` and `LinearWithLoRA` modules.